 There are risks associated with a Fund engaging in securities lending.
 As with any extensions of credit, there are risks of delay and recovery.
 Should the borrower of securities fail financially or default in any of its obligations under any securities lending transaction, the collateral provided in connection with such transaction will be called upon.
-A securities lending transaction involve the receipt of collateral.
+A lendina transaction securities receipt of involve the collateral.
 However there is a risk that the value of the collateral may fall and the Fund suffer loss as a result.